 Authors David J. Smith and Mark D. Silinsky give you the benefit of their decades of professional experience in risk management, insurance, physical and cyber security, and anti-terrorism.

-Topics covered will help you to better understand:
+This Managers guide to terrorism risk and insurance will help you to better understand:

 - Characteristics that could make your company the target of terrorism.